cjeannoel2005/SSP-store-sales-project-/Implementation/DailyProgress.md

 - the @RestMapping is like the name of the page which will take the requests
 ### 01/14/2026
 - no work done today
+### 01/15/2026
+-Added controller files and the model file
+- added atributes to the model files
+- did research on how to correctly build the model file and how they will be connected to the database in terms of the entities